 Preparation of Cheese Kunafa Dessert

 For this cheese kunafa recipe, you will need kataifi shredded pastry dough which is the one that serves as the top and bottom layer of the dessert, mozzarella, and sugar syrup.
+I used Sunbulah for the kunafa, but this brand should also do.

 I like prepping my mozzarella cheese with sugar before the process as I’m not too much a fan of sugar syrup drenched kunafa.
 Anyone for that crispy exterior?
+In the case you prefer a soft kunafa, then I’d suggest you skip this part.

 The result is a cheesy kunafa that will just make you thank whoever invented this dessert!
 Read on for the recipe…